Brooklyn Heights: Schools

 St. Ann's School, a K–12 school, is located in the neighborhood, with the main campus at 129 Pierrepont Street.
-Packer Collegiate Institute, a K-12 school, has also been located in the neighborhood, at 170 Joralemon Street, since its 1845 founding.
+Packer Collegiate Institute, a K–12 school, has also been located in the neighborhood, at 170 Joralemon Street, since its 1845 founding.

 St. Francis College is located on Remsen Street and occupies half a city block.
 It was founded as St. Francis Academy in 1859 by the Franciscan Brothers and was originally located on Baltic Street.
 St. Francis College was the first private school in the Roman Catholic Diocese of Brooklyn.
-As of 2010, 2,000 full-time students and more than 400 part-time students from 80 countries attend the College.
+As of 2010, 2,000 full-time students and more than 400 part-time students from 80 countries attend the college.
 St. Francis College has been ranked by The New York Times as one of the more diverse colleges in the United States.
 The college has also been ranked by both Forbes magazine and U.S. News & World Report as one of the top baccalaureate colleges in the north.

 Brooklyn Heights is also the location of Brooklyn Law School, founded in 1901.

 Libraries

-The Brooklyn Public Library (BPL)'s Brooklyn Heights branch is located at 109 Remsen Street.
+The Brooklyn Public Library (BPL)'s Brooklyn Heights branch is located at 286 Cadman Plaza West.
 The branch was formerly located at 280 Cadman Plaza West, which was shared with the Business & Career Library, but that site was sold to a developer and demolished.

 Brooklyn Heights' first library was founded in 1857 by the Mercantile Library Association of the City of Brooklyn.
 The first BPL branch in the neighborhood, the Montague Street branch, was opened in 1903.
 The Brooklyn Heights branch building at 280 Cadman Plaza West opened in 1962 and originally contained an auditorium and children's room.
 It was renovated and expanded from 1990 to 1993, and upon the completion of the renovation, the Brooklyn Heights branch shared the site with the Business & Career Library.
 In 2013, BPL announced its intent to sell 280 Cadman Plaza West, and as part of this announcement, the Business and Career Library's functions were relocated to BPL's Central Branch.
 BPL then sold the Brooklyn Heights branch to developer Hudson Companies.
-Hudson Companies then demolished the structure and replaced it with a 34-story condominium, which would contain a smaller library at its base when it is completed in 2020.
-In the interim, the BPL branch moved to the temporary 109 Remsen Street location.
+Hudson Companies then demolished the structure and replaced it with a 34-story condominium, which now contains the smaller library at its base.
+In the interim, the BPL branch moved to the temporary 109 Remsen Street location, until the new location was completed in 2022.